SamuelSwartzberg/flashcardifying_text_temp/inf.md

 Browserslist is a tool to define target browsers.
 Browserslist is specified in a package.json key, which accepts an array of specifiers, or the keyword "default" for a sensible default.

+### boilerplate

+Boilerplate code is repetitive code that is reused often, often also implying that it is unneccessary and would be better if it just wasn't necessary.

+To set up a default repository with boilerplate, different frameworks/languages have different tools: react|create-react-app <name>
+react-native|expo init <name>
+expo init creates a project using expo's managed workflow

+### Mobile development

+Mobile development is centered around a core IDE, Android Studio for android and XCode for iOs

 # Misc/no place yet

 most languages allow an arbitrary amount of spaces and tabs as indentation, YAML however only allows spaces